-Badrinath yatra package
+Badrinath dham yatra package

-Badrinath dham yatra package| 3 Night 4 Days ex Haridwar
+3 Night 4 Days ex Haridwar

 Badrinath Dham Yatra is a significant pilgrimage journey for Hindus in India.
 It is one of the Char Dham Yatras, which are four sacred shrines located in the Indian state of Uttarakhand.
-Badrinath Dham is dedicated to Lord Badrinath, a form of Lord Vishnu, and is situated
+Badrinath Dham is dedicated to Lord Badrinath, a form of Lord Vishnu, and is situated in the Garhwal region of the Himalayas.

 Badrinath Temple is a famous Hindu pilgrimage site located in the Indian state of Uttarakhand.
 It is one of the Char Dham temples and is dedicated to Lord Vishnu.